Glued To My Crafts

 Nutter Butter Snowmen Cookies

-This is a great Christmas kids craft idea!
-Making cookies together is always a fun activity, and these Nutter Butter snowmen are sure to put a smile on everyone’s face.
-Give it a try!
+Making cookies together is always a fun activity, and these Nutter Butter snowmen are sure to put a smile on everyone’s face this holiday season!

 Nutter Butter Snowmen Cookies

-An easy holiday cookie that your kids can help you make!
-These snowman cookies are fun and will be a huge hit during the holidays.
+An easy Christmas cookie that your kids can help recreate!
+These snowman cookies are super fun, delicious and will be a huge hit during the holidays!

 Cookie Supplies: